-“People are now being more and more devoted to religion and performing their prayer in order to seek mercy from Allah to get rid of this virus.
-Besides people have nothing much to do, so they are thinking to utilize their leisure time by praying - thus the mosques are being overcrowded,” Washi Alam Bashir, President of Mohajir Rehabilitation & Development Movement (MRDM) at the Geneva Camp, told Dhaka Courier.
+"People are now being more and more devoted to religion and performing their prayer in order to seek mercy from Allah to get rid of this virus.
+Besides people have nothing much to do, so they are thinking to utilize their leisure time by praying - thus the mosques are being overcrowded," Washi Alam Bashir, President of Mohajir Rehabilitation and Development Movement (MRDM) at the Geneva Camp, told Dhaka Courier.

 To address the health risks at the mosques during this crucial period, the Islamic Foundation issued some guidelines over various issues on March 30, including regular 5 times and Friday's Jumu'ah Salat precautions and maintaining people's safety at mosques, and the funeral of Coronavirus patients.

 When the pandemic started affecting more lives in the country during the first week of April, Islamic Foundation urged everyone on April 4 to perform the prayers of Holy Shab-E-Barat on April 9 at home.

 This month of holy Ramadan will certainly be tough for the Muslim community if the current situation continues, and PM Sheikh Hasina also suggested everyone perform their Taraweeh prayers at home.